scottjbarr/bankholidays/README.md

 ## CLI

-Simple.
+A super basic CLI.
 No args.
-Just grep the output if you need it.
+Just `grep` the output for whatever you need.

 ```
 $ go run cmd/bank-holidays/main.go